Turn-Based · Roguelike · Card-Crawler · RPG · Survival

 III.The Laws Beneath

 Ethernalis treats survival, personality, gear, and motion as one connected problem.
-A strong arm matters.
-So does a clean pair of boots, a lit campfire, a companion with food in their pack, and enough patience not to rush a trap.
+Strength helps.
+So does a dry pair of boots, and a companion who has not run out of bread.

 § 01